novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-138.md

 In the car heading to the hotel, they rode in a car provided by the American branch of 【Guseong】.

-Of course, Lee Hyun-woo and Kim Ah-young were in the car, and Park Min-sook was in the passenger seat.
+Of course, Lee Hyun-woo and Kim Ah-young were in the car, and Park Min-sook was in the front seat.

 Lee Hyun-woo spoke first, expressing his gratitude.